Mooring payments are due 4/15/17!

-One of the many services the HDC provides is the UMASS-Dartmouth loop bus.
-The Facilities Manager arranges use of the public Whale’s Tooth Parking Lot, HDC shuttle buses and an HDC driver to shuttle college students and faculty to and from the UMASS Dartmouth campus.
+One of the many services the NBPA provides is the UMASS-Dartmouth loop bus.
+The Facilities Manager arranges use of the public Whale’s Tooth Parking Lot, NBPA shuttle buses and an NBPA driver to shuttle college students and faculty to and from the UMASS Dartmouth campus.
 The LOOP bus runs off-season from September to May when school is in session.

 General Support Services

-The HDC operations general support services are primarily the responsibility of the Harbor Master officials, who act as agents to the HDC, and report to the Executive Director.
+The NBPA operations general support services are primarily the responsibility of the Harbor Master officials, who act as agents to the NBPA, and report to the Executive Director.
 The Harbor Master officials' support staff includes custodial and refuse workers.

 - Identification of boat owner in case of emergency